README.md

 Getting Started

-1. Install the Runner
+1. Install a Runner

 The Runner is a lightweight daemon that runs on your machine and executes AI agents locally.
 Your code stays on your infrastructure.
+Install one per machine you want in the fleet.

 curl -fsSL https://agentsmesh.ai/install.sh | sh